Frequently Asked Questions (FAQ)

 Military Service members considering SkillBridge opportunities should schedule the SHA as soon as possible.
 It can be scheduled up to 1 year in advance of an approved date of separation and then may have a final validation (administrative check) no more than 30-days prior to the actual separation date, which should not conflict with any participation in SkillBridge.
 Always communicate with the base transition assistance office, SkillBridge program manager, and authorizing commander to advise of any potential conflicts that may arise.

-Can Military Service Members receive gifts or travel benefits or similar perks while participating in a SkillBridge Program, or can SkillBridge Industry Partners provide gifts, travel benefits, or perks to Service Members who participate in the SkillBridge Opportunity?
+Can Military Service Members receive gifts or travel benefits or similar perks while participating in a SkillBridge Program?

 What is SkillBridge?

 SkillBridge is an opportunity for Service members to gain valuable civilian work experience through specific industry training, apprenticeships, or internships during the last 180 days of military service prior to separation.
 SkillBridge connects Service members with industry partners and real-world job experiences that are designed to facilitate Service members' transition to civilian careers upon separation from their military service.
 The duration of a SkillBridge program must not be more than 180 days and must occur during a participating Service member's last 180 days on active duty in accordance with guidance described in DoD Instruction 1322.29.